idattatrey/AppUsage/README.md

-Android AppUsageStatistics Sample
+Android AppUsage App
 ===================================

-A basic app showing how to use App usage statistics API to let users collect statistics related to usage of the applications.
+A basic app showing how to use App usage statistics to let users collect statistics related to usage of the applications.

 Introduction
 ------------

-Thhis app developers to collect statistics related to usage of the applications.
+This app helps to collect statistics related to usage of the applications.

 The user should enable access for this app through